What is an ERC?

 deployFunction.tags = [`all`, `token`]

-And now we can deploy the token with: yarn hardhat node.
+And now we can deploy the token with: yarn hardhat node

-If we want to deploy the token to a testnet we will run yarn hardhat deploy --network goerli.
+.
 Then we can go to the Goerli Etherscan page (e.g. OpenZeppelin Token) and search for the token address.
 There you should be able to see the total supply, token name and token symbol.

 Photo by Jonny Gios on Unsplash